taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: They/them/theirs (all Biononymous use gender-neutral pronouns)

-Phenotype: Northern British Isles/Brazilian.
+Phenotype: Northern British Isles/Portuguese.
 Freckles on light olive skin.
 Reddish-dirty-blonde hair that falls to their shoulders when not under a head wrap and face veil.
 Long aquiline nose, large golden eyes.
 Very tall, taller than most Earthers.
 Long-limbs, delicate shoulders.
 Strong from a life of farming but not very muscled.

+### Visual checklist for character designs

+* Portuguese-American and Irish descent
+* Tall and willowy but farmer-strong
+* hair: thin, straight, reddish-dirty-blonde, shoulder-length
+* eyes: golden brown

 ### Where is this character from?